-As of today, over half of the states in the U.S. have permanent legislation allowing notarization to take place without the need for signers to physically be with notaries public in person.
+As of today, over 35 states in the U.S. have permanent legislation allowing notarization to take place without the need for signers to physically be with notaries public in person.
 Most of the remaining states have temporary legislation, executive orders, and proposed permanent legislation in motion.
 While we can safely say that we have ‘turned a corner’ in notarization, the various options can be confusing.

-Below is a quick guide to understanding the new landscape of electronic notarization.
+Below is a quick guide to understanding the new landscape of electronic notarization, including RON (remote online notarization), RIN (remote ink-signed notarization) and IPEN (in-person electronic notarization).
 Before we dive in, let’s start with a quick look at the traditional notarization process.

 History of Notarization in the US